 The ZEST Awards are the premier event for the Community Sector in Greater Western Sydney.

-The Awards, led by Western Sydney Community Forum, have celebrated over 800 outstanding projects and individuals from the community across the past seven years.
+The Awards, led by Western Sydney Community Forum, have celebrated over 900 outstanding projects and individuals from the community across the past nine years.

 The ZEST Awards showcase the great work of the Community Sector across the region, promoting a positive image of Greater Western Sydney region by highlighting our assets, our diversity and our creative and innovative work.
 This region includes, Blacktown, Blue Mountains, Camden, Campbelltown, Canterbury Bankstown, Cumberland, Fairfield, Hawkesbury, Liverpool, Parramatta, Penrith, the Hills, Wollondilly and Wingecarribee.

-Nominations for the 2019 ZEST Awards will be opening on the 31st of October 2018, allowing individuals and organisations residing or working in Greater Western Sydney to recognise the extraordinary work which happens in the region.
-Due to increasing demand Nominations have been extended and will now close on the 14th of December, 2018.
+Nominations for the 2020 ZEST Awards are now open, allowing individuals and organisations residing or working in Greater Western Sydney to recognise the extraordinary work which happens in the region.
+Due to increasing demand Nominations have been extended and will now close on the 6th of December, 2019.

 Begun in 2011, the ZEST Awards celebrate and promote life in Western Sydney and the great things being done by community service sector organisations and volunteers.